J3698/j3698.github.io/_posts/2021-08-31-symbol-recognition-writing-an-overleaf-integrated-frontend.markdown

 {% include img.html src="../pics/frontend_demo.gif" %}

 I suspect there are a few more things I'll need for the frontend, but for now, I have a super solid start.
-I've already gotten a lot of progress on the backend / machine learning side of things, so look out for that soon!
+I've already gotten a lot of progress on the backend / machine learning side of things, so look out for that soon post in the next few weeks!
 Until next time.